LeviLucena/DashboardsPython/README.md

 ## Overview

-This is a Python project that creates an interactive dashboard for analyzing and visualizing supermarket sales data.
-The dashboard is built using Streamlit and allows users to explore the sales data in various ways.
+This is a Python dashboard project that analyzes and visualizes data from various data sources.
+It uses the Streamlit library to create an interactive interface where users can filter and explore data in multiple ways.

 ![Screenshot_1](https://github.com/LeviLucena/DashboardsPython/assets/34045910/def15e26-6242-461f-9ddf-c9fb3ab31cd6)
 ![Screenshot_2](https://github.com/LeviLucena/DashboardsPython/assets/34045910/20468119-16b2-46a2-942f-9738fe13be17)